FarzanaEva/InfraExpert/01-course-notes/networking.md

 12. **TCP**
     - Network protocol built on top of the Internet Protocol(IP).
 Allows for ordered, reliable data delivery between machines over public internet by creating a connection.
 Establishes a connection before data transfer.
 TCP is usally implemented in the kernel, which exposes sockets to applications that they can use to stream the data through an open connection.

+13. **Port**
+   - In order for multiple programs to listen for new network connections on the same machine without colliding, they pick a port to listen on.
+A port is an integer between 0 and 65,535(2^16 ports total).
+   - Typically, ports 0-1023 are reserved for system ports(also called well-known ports) and shouldn't be used by user-level processes.
+Certain ports have pre-defined uses, and although you usually won't be required to have them memorized, they can sometimes come in handy.
+Below are some examples: